 The applicant must

-- be currently enrolled and remain enrolled throughout the programme in an undergraduate programme at one of our partner universities of TU Darmstadt
+- be currently enrolled and remain enrolled throughout the programme in a university.

 - have a profound interest in engineering topics